NIVANorge/Mobius2/docs/gettingstarted/gettingstarted.md

 What you want to do next depends on what you want to use Mobius2 for, so not all the options below may be relevant to you.

-Some of the documentation is still very sparse.
-We hope to fill it out and add some tutorials soon.
+**Some of the documentation is still very sparse.
+We hope to fill it out and add some tutorials soon.**

 ### Get to know the existing models.

-This documentation is yet to be written.
-We apologize for the inconvenience.
+A good place to start is to get aquainted with the [existing models](../existingmodels/existingmodels.html) to see if they suit your modelling needs or to use them as an inspiration for your own models.
+Most of these come with example datasets in the repository.
+You open these models from `Mobius2/models`, and the example data files are in `Mobius2/models/data`.

 ### Learn the data format to set up models for other locations.

-This documentation is yet to be written.
-We apologize for the inconvenience.
+To set up a model for a new location you may need to edit the [data files](../datafiledocs/datafiles.html) in a text editor.
+It can be a good idea to use an existing example as a base and just edit it.

 ### Learn more about MobiView2.